A characterization of productive cellularity: Posets and their spectra

-Along this work, we shall be concerned with the behavior of the cellularity of preordered sets (posets for short) with respect to the product operation.
-Let us start by recalling some basic concepts regarding posets.
-First of all, a preorder $\leq$ on a set $\PP$ is just a reflexive and transitive binary relation -- and it is called a partial order if in addition $\leq$ is antisymmetric.
-Now, two elements $p$ and $q$ of a poset $(\PP,\leq)$ are said to be \emph{compatible} if there exists an $r\in\PP$ such that $r\leq p,q$.
+We say that $(\PP,\leq)$ is a \emph{poset} if the set $\PP$ is endowed with a \emph{preorder} $\leq$, which is a reflexive and transitive binary relation, and it is called a \emph{partial order} if in addition $\leq$ is antisymmetric.
+Two elements $p$ and $q$ of a poset $(\PP,\leq)$ are said to be \emph{compatible} if there exists an $r\in\PP$ such that $r\leq p,q$.
 Naturally, we say that $p$ and $q$ are \emph{incompatible} if they are not compatible, what we abbreviate with $p\,\bot\,q$.
 Finally, a subset $A\subset \PP$ of pairwise incompatible elements is called an \emph{antichain} of $\PP$.

 The \emph{cellularity} of a poset $\PP$, denoted by $c(\PP)$, is the supremum of all infinite cardinals of the form $|A|$ for some antichain $A\subset \PP$.
-In this way, the so called \emph{countable chain condition} (ccc for short) is achieved by the poset $\PP$ precisely when the equality $c(\PP)=\aleph_0$ holds.
-Finally, for a poset $(\QQ,\preceq)$, we can consider the set $\PP\times\QQ$ preordered by the relation $\sqsubseteq$, which is defined by the rule

-Here is where the story gets interesting, at least from a foundational perspective: it may be the case that $\PP\times\QQ$ is ccc whenever $\PP$ and $\QQ$ are ccc posets, or it may not.
-Essentially, it all depends on the additional hypothesis we add to the ZFC axioms.

-Indeed, in the realm of Martin's Axiom (MA) plus the negation of the Continuum Hypothesis (CH), one can prove that every product of ccc posets is a ccc poset\footnote{Folklore, but possibly due to Juhász.}, while a Suslin line turns out to be a ccc poset whose square is not ccc\footnote{Attributed to Kurepa.}.
-Since each of the statements ``MA + $\neg$CH''and ``there exists a Suslin line'' are independent of ZFC\footnote{The reader may find the details in Kunen~\cite{Kunen}.}, it follows that productivity of ccc posets is itself independent of ZFC.

-Since there are posets whose product with every ccc poset is ccc, e.g., the countable posets, it seems natural to ask, in ZFC, when a poset $\PP$ is \emph{productively ccc}, meaning that $\PP\times\QQ$ is ccc whenever $\QQ$ is ccc.
-As it was shown in \cite{thesis}, a ZFC characterization of productively ccc posets can be obtained by analyzing the cellularity of some posets of antichains.
-The technique used there was an adaptation of the methods applied by Aurichi and Zdomskyy \cite{Aur-Zdom} to characterize productively Lindelöf spaces.
+In this way, the cellularity of a topological space $X$ is precisely the cellularity of the poset $\OO_X$, where $\OO_X$ denotes the family of nonempty open sets of $X$ partially ordered by inclusion.